yeti-switch/doc/src/en/yeti-ui-routing/yeti-ui-routing-rateplans.rst

     Profit Control Mode
         Per call
             In this mode Yeti will route calls only in case of receiving some profit from the call or not unprofitable calls.
-If this mode was chosen Yeti will select :ref:`Dialpeers <dialpeers>` (for routing the call) where price is bigger or equal (>=) than the price in the :ref:`Destination <destinations>` that was applied for this call.
+If this mode was chosen Yeti will select :ref:`Dialpeers <dialpeers>` (for routing the call) where price is less or equal (<=) than the price in the :ref:`Destination <destinations>` that was applied for this call.
         No Control
             In this mode Yeti won't control of receiving profit from the call (without comparison price in the applied :ref:`Destination <destinations>` and price in the chosen :ref:`Dialpeer <dialpeers>`).
     Send Quality Alarms To